-When people ask me what I do for a living, the conversation usually goes like this . . .
-I explain that for 20+ years I’ve supported my wife and five kids family with a combination of digital work online creating articles and videos, plus hands-on manual labour on a rural island homestead in Canada.
+When people ask me what I do for a living, the conversation usually goes something like this . . .
+For the last 25+ years I’ve supported my wife and five kids with a combination of digital work online creating articles and videos, plus hands-on manual labour on a rural island homestead in Canada.
 I don’t have a boss and I don’t leave the property to earn money unless I want to.
-My schedule is flexible enough that I can take an afternoon off to go to the beach with my kids sometimes, and if I get tired of doing one kind of work I can always switch to something completely different.
+My schedule is flexible enough that I can take an afternoon off to go to the beach with my kids sometimes, and if I get tired of doing one kind of work I can always switch to something completely different while staying productive.
 I grew up in the city and so far things are working out for us here in the country just fine.
 I’m very thankful.
 Want to learn more about what we’re doing out here on our island homestead?
 Click here to watch a video I made back in 2009 about our rural life and a couple of pickup trucks that have been part of the adventure since 1985.
 Click here for a video of the laying of the last stone on the house I built.

-A lot of people like the sounds of this, and some even try a boss-free, independent lifestyle themselves.
-I’ve been around long enough to see people fail in their dreams of an independent, rural life more often than folks succeed, and it’s helpful to analyze why.
+A lot of people like the sounds of this lifestyle, and some even try a boss-free, independent, rural lifestyle themselves.
+I’ve been around long enough to see people attempt but fail in their dreams of an independent, rural life more often than folks succeed, and it’s helpful to analyze why.
 One of the biggest factors is what I call “personal RPM”.
 Think engine speed and revolutions per minute and you’ll know where I’m coming from.
 Slow RPM starves the dream but too fast RPM burns it out, and this applies to more than just peculiar people like me with non-standard lifestyles.
 As usual in life, a balance is what’s needed for success no matter how you want to live.

-What does slow RPM look like in the world of self-directed living?
+So, what does slow RPM look like in the world of self-directed living?
 Too much pointless talk, too much irrelevant thinking and too long mesmerized by entertainment coming from screens are common pitfalls.
-The inability to maintain a profitable pace set by a boss in a formal work situation is usually the root of the problem for most people that I see fail at rural living.
+The inability to maintain a profitable pace without that pace being set by a boss in a formal work situation is usually the root of the problem for most people that I see fail at rural living.
 Even the walking pace of low RPM people tells the tale.
 Taking twice as long as it should walking to and from the workshop to the garden to the wood pile day after day adds up.
-Eventually, low RPM catches up in the form of jobs not getting done, relationship strained and bank balances dipping too low.
+Eventually, low RPM catches up in the form of jobs not getting done, relationships strained and bank balances dipping too low (or even going negative).
 I can think of three specific cases where marriages and families broke up in ugly ways primarily because fathers and husbands simply weren’t productive enough nor decisive enough.
 Low RPM is a killer, especially when it exists in the life of the main breadwinner.

 Why is it so common to fall into low productivity in the absence of a boss and a formal work structure?
 I suspect it’s because almost everyone grows up with someone else setting the pace for them.
 Take school, for instance.
 It’s an environment where the boss (teacher) tells you what to learn, how to learn it and how fast you’re expected to figure things out before moving on to something else.
 There is almost no truly self-directed activities in any school that I’ve seen.
-After formative years of this, most people move into a structured work situation where it’s very rare to be rewarded in full measure for how effectively they make good things happen.
+After formative years of this, most people move into a structured work situation where it’s very rare to be rewarded in full measure for how effectively you make good things happen.
 People often fail to direct themselves properly because most areas of life don’t demand it.
-But the way I figure it, if I don’t work productively for myself, economic necessity will force me to work productively for someone else, labouring to make their dream happen on their terms instead of my own.
+But the way I figure it, if I don’t work productively enough for myself, economic necessity will force me to work productively for someone else, labouring to make their dream happen on their terms instead of my own.
 And I’ll take being my own boss any day, whatever it takes.

-Most of the best hands-on people I know spin at a nice, steady 2500 to 3000 RPM, so to speak.
+Most of the best hands-on people I know spin at a nice, steady 2500 to 3000 RPM, to continue my engine analogy.
 They’re still far enough from the red line that they won’t blow a connecting rod or bend a valve, but they always seem to operate with a sane but persistent level of high output urgency.
-They remind me of a big bore V-twin motorcycle engine on the open road as you drive for hours at speed.
+They remind me of a big bore V-twin motorcycle engine on the open road as you drive for hours at speed down the highway.
 The output is high, the engine is hot, but it just keeps on putting out hour after hour.
 In my own case, my weekly rhythm is simple but steady.
 I work six days a week (except when I want to sneak off to the beach on a sunny summer afternoon with kids) and I always take Sundays off completely – both physically as well as mentally.
-The work I do here on my Manitoulin Island homestead is almost always something I enjoy, so it takes discipline sometimes to take Sundays off.
+The work I do here on my Manitoulin Island, Canada homestead is almost always something I enjoy, so it takes discipline sometimes to take Sundays off.
 For me restraint means not revving too high for too long.